Immigrants Rising’s Wellness Support Groups help undocumented people stay grounded and connected to the community.

 UndocuWomen Support Group

-Dates: Six consecutive Tuesdays from January 21, 2025 to February 25, 2025
+Dates: Six consecutive Wednesdays from March 26, 2025 to April 30, 2025

 About the Group: The support of sisters is unique and nourishing.
 This group is open to all undocuwomen seeking a space for sharing and connection in times of uncertainty.
 Exploring an intersectional identity can lead us to learn new coping skills and strategies from one another as we examine the impact of our multiple identities.
 The themes we’ll explore in this group will be determined by the first session—because you know your support needs best.
 We will come as we are, share what we know, and celebrate one another’s successes.